PROSPECTUS and Application Cost

 5. The Gallery Director will not review your website, your proposal and/or application will be considered solely on your tendered material and work images submitted.

-There are essentially two choices to apply for exhibition of 2-d and 3-d art - the Extension Gallery and the Main Gallery - the Extension Gallery is just rolling out the positions and pricing the commission is 20% - works must be under $1500 - like the Main Gallery it has a shared space "rental" amount allocated to the solo type positions in the gallery - commission is 20%.
+There are essentially two choices to apply for exhibition of 2-d and 3-d art - the Extension Gallery and the Main Gallery - work proposed for the Extension Gallery - must be under $1500 - like the Main Gallery it has a shared space "rental" amount allocated to each solo type positions in the gallery - commission is 20%.

 Your Proposal / Application should discuss what area you want us to consider - the Gallery Director will advise you which area your work is either best suited for.
 Your proposal should exclude the main gallery if you are interested in a commission only.